joshwadd/End2end_Driving_Keras/README.md

 Self-Driving Car Engineer Nanodegree Program

 ---
-This project aims to build a C++ implementation of a Model Predictive  controller to control the steering and throttle accuations for a vechcile
+This project aims to build a C++ implementation of a Model Predictive  controller to control the steering and throttle actuation's for an autonomous vechile in the udacity simulation

 ---